asuzukosi/asuzukosi/README.md

-### Hi there 👋

-**My name is Kosi Asuzu**
+kosi asuzu

 <!--
 **asuzukosi/asuzukosi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
 -->
-I’m currently working on ai infra and emboddied intelligence using python, c++, c, arm assembly I’m looking to collaborate on various projects on my repository .AI, Robotics and Quantum computing keep me up at night
+ai infra and emboddied intelligence